swetankkk/OCO/README.md

 |                                                                             |          |             |                      |       |                    |                |              |
 |                                                                             |          |             |                      |       |                    |                |              |

-Note-Technologies may vary from project to project, so it is not necessary to know all Technologies Also other technologies can be used depending on the project.
+Note-Technologies may vary from project to project, so it is not necessary to know all the technologies.
+Also other technologies can be used depending on the project.